Artemisia (film): Controversy

-The other side

 Feminist Germaine Greer points out in her chapter on Artemisia in her book on women painters, The Obstacle Race, that the rape trial transcripts are not transparent, and that there is evidence that supports Merlet's construction.
-The rape trial records may be found in an appendix to Garrard's book.
-Garrard interprets them one way (Artemisia was raped, didn't love Tassi); Greer interprets them differently (Artemisia was raped, but came to love her rapist); Merlet offers a third interpretation (Artemisia loved her rapist from the start).
-Garrard's account was savaged by a number of feminist reviewers, and most recently challenged by Griselda Pollock in Differencing the Canon:
+The rape trial records may be found in an appendix to art historian Mary Garrard's book.
+Garrard's account was criticized by a number of feminist reviewers, and most recently challenged by Griselda Pollock in Differencing the Canon:

 Merlet's film is, I would argue, not really a biography, for there is no analysis of the impact of the early death of the artist's mother and her bereavement, no exploration of how she made a massively successful career in Italy and beyond after the horrors of the trial and her torture, how she married and mothered several daughters who also became artists, how she negotiated with some of the major patrons of her time for the commissions on which she lived and through which she, not their father, accumulated dowries for her daughter.
 No one wants to tell that story.

-(Artemisia had only one daughter who survived to adulthood, Prudentia, but as she was known by another name, Palmira, some scholars have erroneously concluded they were two different women.)